splunk/splunk-platform-automator/README.md

 # Upgrade

-To upgrade your Splunk Automator, just update your local code from the repo
+To upgrade your Splunk Platform Automator, just update your local code from the repo

 ```
 git pull
 ```

-## Migrate existing Splunk Automator Environments from 1.x to 2.x
+## Migrate existing Splunk Platform Automator Environments from 1.x to 2.x

-From Splunk Automator 2.0 the Framework does use an [Ansible Inventory Plugin](https://docs.ansible.com/ansible/latest/plugins/inventory.html) to build the inventory on the fly during execution.
+From Splunk Platform Automator 2.0 the Framework does use an [Ansible Inventory Plugin](https://docs.ansible.com/ansible/latest/plugins/inventory.html) to build the inventory on the fly during execution.
 The local `inventory` directory does only hold minimum settings based on the virtualization you choose.
 The rest calculated in flight and not stored somewhere.

 You can verify your inventory with
 ```